 Due to hormonal changes during pregnancy, you may develop cravings for certain foods around 14 DPO.
 You may also develop an aversion or sensitivity to certain smells or odors and a different sense of taste during the early weeks of pregnancy.
 These symptoms may or may not stick around throughout your pregnancy.

-If you've been trying to conceive, you've probably wondered when the right time to take a urine or blood pregnancy test is.
-You can take the test any time during early pregnancy, but your chances of getting a false-negative test are greater in the early days.
-This is because the fertilized egg starts producing the hormone hCG only after it completely implants into the uterine lining.
-Pregnancy tests detect this hormone, so they might not be accurate if implantation isn't complete.
-Implantation usually occurs between 6 and 12 DPO.
+If you’ve been trying to conceive, you’ve probably wondered when the right time to take a urine or blood pregnancy test is.
+You can take the test any time during early pregnancy, but your chances of getting a false-negative result are higher on the early days.
+This is because your body starts producing the hormone hCG only after the fertilized egg completely implants into the uterine lining.
+Pregnancy tests detect this hormone, so they might not be accurate if implantation isn’t complete.
+Implantation usually occurs between 6 and 10 days after ovulation.
 After implantation, your hCG starts doubling about every 48–72 hours.

-According to estimates, more than 90 percent of pregnant women get positive results on a pregnancy test at 14 DPO.
+According to estimates, more than 90 percent of pregnant people get positive results on a pregnancy test at 14 DPO.
 You can also get a blood test to confirm your pregnancy as early as 11 days past ovulation.
-During a blood test, your doctor will draw blood from a vein in your arm and send it to a lab for testing.
-A blood test at 14 DPO has an accuracy of around 99 percent, because blood tests can detect lower levels of hCG.
+During a blood test, your health care provider will draw blood from a vein in your arm and send it to a lab for testing.
+A blood test at 14 DPO has an accuracy of around 99 percent because blood tests can detect lower levels of hCG.

-If you get a negative result at 14 DPO, there's a chance it could be a false-negative.
-About 8 percent of women get a false-negative pregnancy test result at 14 DPO.
-A false-negative pregnancy test result is when the test says you're not pregnant, but you really are (i.e. the negative result is false).
+If you get a negative result at 14 DPO, there’s a chance it could be a false negative.
+About eight percent of pregnant people get a false-negative pregnancy test result at 14 DPO.
+A false-negative pregnancy test result is when the test says you’re not pregnant, but you really are (i.e., the negative result is false).
 One of the most common reasons for a false-negative result is that the levels of hCG in your urine are not yet high enough to be detected.
 This can occur for the following reasons: